practicalli/clojure/simple-projects/encode-decode/clacks.md

 ## Removing side effects
+Designing pure functions, those that receive all their data via arguments, is a common way to remove [side effects](/thinking-functionally/side-effects.html).

 Include the dictionary as an argument to each of the functions.
-This ensures that each function is pure and does not experience side effects.
+This ensures that each function is pure and prevents side effects (side causes).

 ```clojure
 (defn character->clack [char dictionary]